gnss-sdr/geniuss-place/_pages/about.md

 The European Data Protection Regulation is applicable as of May 25th, 2018 in all member states to harmonize data privacy laws across Europe.

 This website is compliant with the [GDPR](https://gdpr-info.eu/).
-You can check the details by clicking in the buttons below:
+You can check the details by clicking on the buttons below:

 [<i class="fas fa-balance-scale"></i> Legal Notice]({{ "/legal-notice/" | relative_url }}){: .btn .btn--geniuss .btn--x-large}
 {: style="text-align: center;"}